Paddy Cosgrave: Controversies

-In March 2012, Cosgrave was appointed to the board of the Higher Education Authority.
-While still a member of the board in 2014, Cosgrave said that his company would recruit graduates with first class honours degrees from most universities, but with II.1 degrees from Trinity College Dublin, the grade which Cosgrave had achieved.
-The Higher Education Authority distanced itself from Cosgrave's comments.
-Cosgrave subsequently resigned from the board in 2015.
+In March 2012, Cosgrave was appointed to the board of the Higher Education Authority (HEA).
+While still a member of the board in 2014, Cosgrave said that his company would recruit graduates with II.1 degrees from Trinity College Dublin or with first class honours degrees from other Irish universities.
+The HEA said Cosgrave's views on the value of degrees at different universities were his own and not those of the authority.
+The matter was raised at the May 2014 board meeting of the HEA, with the board issuing a statement saying that Cosgrove's comments "contained several inaccuracies" and that his "and we do not agree with Paddy Cosgrave's personal view that a 2.1 from TCD is the equivalent of a first-class honours degree from other universities".

+In 2015, Cosgrave apologised for falsely taking credit for building the Tito ticketing application.

+In 2018, at the Collision tech conference in New Orleans, the IDA was sponsoring a drinks reception for chief executives of around 200 companies.
+According to former Web Summit director David Kelly, as a senior female IDA executive gave a short welcome speech, Paddy Cosgrave stood beside her "slow clapping".
+An email from the IDA described the alleged incident as "particularly regrettable".

-The Web Summit has also been the subject of several controversies under Cosgrave's stewardship, including its move from Dublin to Lisbon, the organisation of a dinner at Portugal's National Pantheon, and the invitation of Marine Le Pen as a speaker, which was subsequently withdrawn.
+The Web Summit has been the subject of several controversies under Cosgrave's stewardship, including its move from Dublin to Lisbon, the organisation of a dinner at Portugal's National Pantheon, and the invitation of Marine Le Pen as a speaker, which was subsequently withdrawn.

-In November 2021, an Irish High Court case was filed while the Web Summit conference was underway in Portugal, marking an intensification of the legal battle between the two co-founders of the event.
-Paddy Cosgrave has been accused of oppressing a minority shareholder, attempting to engage in blackmail against a co-director, and hacking a rival Irish events company.
-In the same month, Cosgrave was accused by a former director of Web Summit of regularly demeaning and chastising staff members.

 Criticism for comments

-Cosgrave has come under criticism and faced legal action for comments he has made on multiple occasions, particularly about politicians.

-Cosgrave criticised the Irish tax system in 2019, which was rejected as hypocrisy as Amaranthine, an investment fund set up by Cosgrave with other Web Summit founders, is based in California but registered in Delaware - an effective tax shelter.
+Cosgrave criticised the Irish tax system in 2019 for allowing companies and funds to avoid tax.
+When asked at a press conference if his stance could be viewed as hypocrisy, Cosgrave agreed as Amaranthine, an investment fund set up by Cosgrave with other Web Summit founders, is based in California but registered in Delaware - an effective tax shelter.

 On 30 March 2020, Cosgrave posted a tribute on Twitter to the "4 nurses in Ireland who fought so hard for so many patients, but who themselves fell ill, and have now passed.
 RIP."
 The following day, the Health Service Executive tweeted that "Contrary to tweets sent yesterday - thankfully none of our nurses have died in Ireland from #COVID19."
 Phil Ni Sheaghdha, general secretary of the Irish Nurses & Midwives Organisation (INMO), accused Cosgrave of "scaremongering".
 On 8 June, Cosgrave "unreservedly" apologised on Twitter to the HSE and the INMO.
+On 14 May 2023, in an RTÉ Radio interview, Cosgrave said that his original tweet was correct.